nightsea-eu/atheneia/README.md

 - **AI for Insight** – Decision-support tools grounded in explainability
 - **Quantum for Learning** – Exploratory tools to teach and simulate circuits, gates, and states
-- **Reflective Systems** – Interfaces that support clarity, self-awareness, and ethical modelling
+- **Cognition for Alignment** – Interfaces that reflect reasoning, intention, and mental models
-- **Wellbeing & Sustainability** – Tools that strengthen resilience, therapeutic insight, and ecological alignment
+- **Resilience & Sustainability** – Systems that address ecological, societal, and personal stability

 ---